ChHsiching/SQLynx/README.md

 </p>

 > **Attention**
 > This release provides installation and setup scripts for SQLynx, a sophisticated SQL query optimization and analysis tool developed by [SQLynx Inc.](https://www.sqlynx.com).
-The original SQLynx software is provided by SQLynx Inc., and these scripts simplify the environment configuration and installation process for SQLynx.
+The original SQLynx software is provided by SQLynx Inc., and is not modified in this repository.
+These scripts simplify the environment configuration and installation process for SQLynx.

 ![screenshot](./images/sql-query-show.png)
 ![screenshot](./images/table-management-show.png)